Dmitry450/bfscript2/README.md

 <code>@name index sub value</code> - sub value of cell by address name\[i\]

-<code>print n</code> - print cell values from the current to the next through n cells

-<code>split v</code> - split string v into characters and distribute them in the following cells

-<code>alias name value</code> - create an alias with the name 'name' and the value 'value'

-<code>$name</code> - get the value from the alias name

-<code>pointer name n</code> - create a pointer to cell n

-<code>&name = c</code> - set the value of the cell at address name to 'c'

 <code>\#</code> - comment

 Each command invocation ends with a semicolon.